davidcajar-netizen/LLM-Memory-Core/doupt_by_design.md

 ## Memory Gate (Parallel Edition)

-For each candidate token stream that makes a claim, the following evaluations fire **in parallel**:
+For each token stream that makes a claim, the following evaluations fire **in parallel** with the very first token in that stream:

 1. **Local retrieval (`scripts/memory.py retrieve`)**
    - **If exit `0` (match found):**